mouadTaoussi/webcheck/README.md

 	// Edit those :
 	// front_end_origin     : "http://localhost:8080", <-- if you are in local development
 	// front_end_origin     : "*", <-- if you allowed all origins accecing your back-end server
-	// front_end_origin     : "https://yourfrontendappdomain.com", <-- if you deployed the frontend to a static page hosting service
+	// front_end_origin     : "https://yourfrontendappdomain.com", <-- if you deployed the frontend to a different hosting service
-	// front_end_origin     : "", <-- if your frontend app and the back-end server are in the same host websites_limit       : 6,
+	// front_end_origin     : "/", <-- if your frontend app and the back-end server are in the same host websites_limit       : 6,
 }